Article

 • 33% Higher Productivity: Workers are 33% more productive during hours when using AI tools (St. Louis Fed 2025).

-• £100K+ Revenue Per Employee: Additional annual revenue per employee using AI tools strategically for knowledge professionals like lawyers (Thomson Reuters 2024).
+• £100K+ Revenue Per Employee: Additional annual billable hours by knowledge professionals using AI tools strategically, such as lawyers (Thomson Reuters 2024).

 • 5.4% Work Hours Saved: Workers using generative AI reported they saved 5.4% of their work hours in the previous week (St. Louis Fed 2025).